-THEOREM 1.
-Algorithm 1 is complete in the sense that it handles all DTD cases and produces minimal comma-separated clauses for all element declarations.
+Theorem 1.
+Algorithm 1 is complete in the sense that it will handle all DTD cases and will produce minimal comma-separated clauses for all element declarations.

 PROOF.
-The theorem is obvious since there are applicable rules for removing the operators +, ? and | until the DTD is simplified into comma-separated clauses.
-The recursive applications of Rule (7) guarantees that the final clauses are minimal. $\Box$
+The theorem is obvious since there are applicable rules for removing the operators +, ?and | until the DTD is simplified into comma-separated clauses.
+The recursive applications of Rule (7) guarrantees that the final clauses are minimal. \square

-THEOREM 2.
-Algorithm 1 is optimal in the sense that it does not include any atom e\ in any resulting minimal comma-separated clauses if e is sufficient.
+Theorem 2.
+Algorithm 1 is optimal in the sense that it will not include any atom e in any resulting minimal comma-separated clauses if e is sufficient.

 PROOF.
-It is only necessary to consider Rule (7a), since of all rules with \ in the right hand side, only rule (7a) has no + or \ in the left hand side.
-Since Rule (7a) has at least two occurrences of the element <e> in the left hand side, it is not optimal only if a superfluous occurrence of <e> can be generated by other rules.
+It is only necessary to consider Rule (7a), since of all rules with in the right hand side, only rule (7a) has no + or in the left hand side.
+Since Rule (7a) has at least two occurrences of the element e in the left hand side, it is not optimal only if a superfluous occurrence of e can be generated by other rules.
 Careful examinations of all rules indicate that no rule generates a superfluous element.
-This includes Rule (3a), which is carefully constructed to avoid generation of superfluous element for the | operator.
+This includes Rule (3a), which is carefully constructed to avoid generation of superfluous element for the | operator. \square

 THEOREM 3.
-The worst case time complexity of Algorithm 1 is $O(N{op}^2)$ , where $N{op}$ is the total number of operators, including parentheses, in the DTD.
+The worst case time complexity of Algorithm 1 is $O(N{\rm op}^2)$, where $N{\rm op}$ is the total number of operators, including parentheses, in the DTD.

 PROOF.
 Every occurrence of ? or | can be removed by the application of Rule (1) or (2) once.
 Except for Rule (4a), each application of all other rules reduce the number of operators by at least one.
-Each application of Rule (4a) can generate at most $N{op}$ -1 \ and the rule can only be applied for less than $N{op}$ times since it removes a pair of parentheses (counted as an operator).
+Each application of Rule (4a) can generate at most N{op} -1 and the rule can only be applied for less than N{op} times since it removes a pair of parentheses (counted as an operator).